 The New Zealand Ice Blacks are the New Zealand Ice Hockey Federation Senior Men’s National Team, and represent New Zealand ice hockey at the Senior Men’s level at IIHF World Championships every year, as well as playing domestically against various opposition.

-Ice Blacks Team 2015, IIHF World Championship South Africa
+Ice Blacks Team 2017, IIHF World Championship Auckland

 The New Zealand Senior Mens Ice Hockey Team was formed in 1987 to compete in the IIHF D Pool Championship in Perth, Australia.
 The team was selected on a regional basis with the intention of spreading the experience around as much as possible.
 The team came away from the Championships with a 3rd placing and a bronze medal finishing behind Australia and Korea.